ChristopherALee/Xtinction/README.md

 </div>

 ## Background
-Xtinction is a survival shooter game built with JavaScript while using canvas where the player defends themselves from waves of hostile monsters.
+Xtinction is a survival shooter game built with JavaScript and Canvas where the player defends themselves from waves of hostile monsters.

 [Live-Demo](http://www.christopheradamlee.com/Xtinction/)